julien-f/shell-info/README.markdown

 # Compatibility

-shll-info is POSIX compliant and has been tested with the following shells:
+shell-info is POSIX compliant and has been tested with the following shells:

 - bash
 - dash